databendlabs/databend/website/databend/docs/rfcs/cli/0001-cli-design.md

 Support three kinds of profile in alpha stage,

-1. local: local profile will run standalone `databend` cluster on local(one running databend-query instance and one running databend-store instance)
+1. local: local profile will run standalone `databend` cluster on local(one running databend-query instance and one running databend-dfs instance)
 2. demo: install a standalone `databend` instance on cloud(k8s or maybe fargate in later stage)
 3. cluster: install `databend` cluster on cloud( through `databend operator`)